Hunting Black Bear Without Bait 101

 In the morning, before thermals rise, I hike to higher ground where I can look for surrounding drainages.
 This allows me to get an idea of what’s in each drainage point and at what elevations the bears are concentrated.
 You will find more bears glassing than beating the brush.
 Some days glassing is all I do.

 Everyone hunts animals for different reasons.
 Personally, I hunt bears for the all-natural food source they provide as well as predator control.
 Depending on which state you live in, the use of baiting as a hunting tactic for bears may or may not be allowed.
-Be sure to check your state rules before engaging in any hunting activity.
+Be sure to check your state laws and regulations before engaging in any hunting activity.